uclahs-soragnilab/hslci_pipeline/README.md

 python3 step4_aggregation_bywell.py path_to_file/step4_config.txt
 ```

+**Bug notice:**
+The output directory from step4 may contain a "?" at the end of the folder name.
+Be aware of this and either 1. manually remove the ?, or 2. update the step5_config.txt file to **exactly** match the output directory created.

 ## Step 5: Aggregation by condition
 Step 5 aggregates all of the spots and tracks from all positions within a well plate and combines them in a table with all others that were treated with the same experimental conditions.
 This part requires a third input, a csv file that lists all of the conditions used and the subsequent well IDs that are treated with that condition.
 A template file is available under step5_files.
 It also requires that a folder named "condition-level_aggregate_data" is made under the directory listed in the step5 configuration file.